oladri-renuka/BGCX-GenAI/README.md

 ## Overview

-The BCG GenAI Chatbot is a Streamlit-based application designed to provide insightful and detailed responses to common financial queries.
+The BCGX GenAI Chatbot is a Streamlit-based application designed to provide insightful and detailed responses to common financial queries.
 This application leverages financial data analysis to answer questions about various financial metrics, making complex data more accessible and understandable.

 ## Analysis Summary